 Members are appointed across a diverse range of consumer representatives and community groups.
 They include consumer organisations and individuals who have experience dealing with consumer affairs and expert knowledge of the issues affecting Australian consumers.

-To ensure that the committee reflects a diversity of representation, members are appointed for a term of approximately two years.
-Membership is changed over time to ensure that a broad range of organisations have the opportunity to participate.
+To ensure that the committee reflects a diversity of representation, membership is changed over time to ensure that a broad range of organisations have the opportunity to participate.

 - Adult Multicultural Education Service

 - Consumers Health Forum